Icinga/icinga2/doc/6-distributed-monitoring.md

 ![Icinga 2 Distributed Master and Satellites with Clients](images/distributed-monitoring/icinga2_distributed_scenarios_master_satellite_client.png)

-This scenario combines everything you've learned so far: High-availability masters, satellites receiving their config from the master zone, and clients checked via command endpoint from the satellite zones.
+This scenario combines everything you've learned so far: High-availability masters, satellites receiving their configuration from the master zone, and clients checked via command endpoint from the satellite zones.

 **Tip**: It can get complicated, so grab a pen and paper and bring your thoughts to life.